-Our results contribute to a burgeoning literature that emphasizes that migrants can serve as drivers of technology and knowledge diffusion resulting in productivity shifts, possibly reflected in exports.
-The ability of a worker to become more productive has to do with his or her accumulated experience and his or her ability to learn from others while on-the-job.
-Migration, thus, is an important vehicle in the process of knowledge and technology transfer across locations.
+The ability of a worker to become more productive has to do with his or her accumulated experience and his or her ability to learn from others while on-thejob.
+Migration, therefore, is an important vehicle in the process of knowledge and technology transfer across locations.
 Better understanding this process and identifying channels through which these dynamics occur are important missing pieces in the literature, and an active part of our future research agenda.